ynput/ayon-usd-resolver/README.md

 starting from the `BuildPlugins` e.g. `HouLinux/LinuxPy310Houdini20`
 - `INSTALLNAME`{Optional} = This is an optional variable that allows you to override how the folder for the resolver will be named.

-- `HOUDINI_INSTALL_DIR`{Optional} = this is an overwrite for the install directory off Houdini.
+- `HOUDINI_INSTALL_DIR`{Optional} = this is an override for the install directory off Houdini.
 If you don't set this, the script will assume that you installed Houdini in `opt/` with the base name of `hfs`

 #### Next Steps {in the Terminal}:
 - Run `build.sh Clean` / `Clean` = Will delete and recreate the build and Revolvers folder for a clean build setup.